wp-plugins/syrinx-slideshow/readme.txt

 = 1.0.6 =
 * Change code so that it uses custom post types rather than flat files for slideshow html.

+= 1.0.7 =
+* Changed code so that if there are slideshow files in the slideshow plugin directory, it would move them to posts and delete the file.